I don’t know the formal term for it. I’m just trying to create healthy eating habits for myself and my family!!

 My eating choices are dwindled down to chicken, fish, grains, fruits and vegetables.

 What I have learned from this journey is that we are all FREE to make our own choices.
-This is the choice I enjoy making daily to help my body feel 100%.
+This is the choice I enjoy making daily to help my body feel 100% functional.
 It has reduced mucus buildup significantly.
-It has also made me feel lighter…helps me think clearer.
-And helps me have more energy to keep up with my two toddlers!
+It has also made me feel lighter and helps me to think clearer.
+It has also helped me have more energy to keep up with my two toddlers!

 Care to share some tips on healthy eating habits?
 I would LOVE to get more advice on transitioning to a meat-free lifestyle.